-Congratulations to Patrick McQuillen for successfully defending his PhD titled Degree for "High Resolution Measurement and Modeling of
+Congratulations to Patrick McQuillen for successfully defending his PhD thesis titled "High Resolution Measurement and Modeling of

 Ion Dynamics in an Ultracold Neutral Plasma."